How Many Solar Panels Do I Need? Calculator & kWh Guide

 What are peak sun hours and why do they matter?

 Peak sun hours are the daily hours when solar irradiance averages 1,000 W/m² — the standard panel rating condition.
-The U.S. national average is 4.5 per day (NREL), ranging from 3.2 in Seattle to 6.5 in Phoenix.
-More peak sun hours means fewer panels are needed to meet the same energy target.
+A location near 6.5 peak sun hours needs far fewer panels than a location near 3.2 peak sun hours.
 They are not the same as daylight hours.

 How much roof space do I need for solar panels?